tatiananantes/rails_api_app/README.md

-# Task
-Create a ruby based application for a user registration and authentication system.
+# :door: User registration and authentication Rails API APP
-It should be designed as a REST-ful API with JSON only responses, there is no need for views.
+Designed as a REST-ful API with JSON only responses, there are no views.

-## Requirements
+## Specs

-### Completed:
-- Users need to be able to register with a username, email address and password (there is no need to send a confirmation email).
+- Users are able to register with a username, email address and password (no requirements to send a confirmation email).
-- Users need to be able to authenticate with their username and password.
+- Users are able to authenticate with their username and password.
 - When a user is successfully authenticated, the API needs to respond with a unique user token.

 | Endpoint | Verb | Description |